 From the perspective of the software engineering process, it was a challenging job to deliver production ready app within a week.
 Now I wonder, how I did that!
 It was a couple of years ago when I did that.
 I have shipped many products within 20hrs after this.
 Back then, I had no idea about sprints.
 Today, I break it down into pieces for you.

 Day 1: Idea

-On one such day, Gautam started talking about the personality types, personality tests and some more related things.
-I was listening reluctantly.
-Even after seeing that I was not interested, he kept talking about how authentic and scientific these personality tests are, how MBTI test is being used by organizations in recruitment, employee well being etc. Yet, I was not impressed.
+We used to have a hack day every week where we would just brainstorm and flirt with new ideas.
+On one such day, Gautam(a Desi friend who was just back from the US) was excited to share information about the personality types, personality tests, and related things.
+I was unwillingly listening.
+Even after noticing my disinterest in the subject, he went on telling about the authenticity of these personality tests, how MBTI test is being used by organizations in recruitment, employee well being, etc. Yet, I was not impressed.

-Favorite world: Do you prefer to focus on the outer world or on your own inner world?
-Two extreme ends of this are Extraversion or Introversion.
+- Favorite world: Do you prefer to focus on the outer world(Extroversion) or your inner world(Introversion)?

-Information: Do you prefer to focus on the basic information you take in or do you prefer to interpret and add meaning?
-Sensing vs Intuition.
+- Information: Do you prefer to focus on the basic information you take in(sensing) or interpret and add meaning(intuition)?

-Decisions: When making decisions, do you prefer to first look at logic and consistency or first look at the people and special circumstances?
-Thinking vs Feeling.
+- Decisions: When making decisions, do you prefer to first look at logic and consistency(thinking) or the people and special circumstances(feeling)?

-Structure: In dealing with the outside world, do you prefer to get things decided or do you prefer to stay open to new information and options?
-Judging vs Perceiving
+- Structure: In dealing with the outside world, do you prefer to get things decided(judging) or do you prefer to stay open to new information and options(perceiving)?

 Do we feel more connected with people who have similar personality traits?